 It’s unlikely that a child will lose an eye with the larger projectile size of a tennis ball.
 The safety alone is worth the price, but there’s a lot more to love.
 Accommodating any standard-sized ball, it launches them with a rubber band (read: no batteries) up to 50 feet.
 Reload by racking back the bright orange charging handle on the barrel’s top and placing the front over the ball.
 This hands-free loading design makes handling slobbery balls a thing of the past.
 Bonus: It includes four orbs to get you started—two for your child and two for your dog.

+The Water Sports stream machine gun disregards all the silly and potentially dangerous firearm silhouettes in exchange for pure water-projecting power.
 The 29-inch barrel acts as a launch ramp for a high-pressure water stream that can tag a fly from 70 feet.
 While it has to be reloaded after each pump-action projection, the benefit is that is chains your child to a large source of water, ensuring that as long as the battle rages, he or she won’t be straying far from the pool.
 The polymer shell is impregnated with its color, which ensures that it won’t chip or peel while handling bumps with ease.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.